wp-plugins/pagepost-specific-social-share-buttons/readme.txt

 <p>Email : info@completewebresources.com</p>
 <p>Demo: http://www.completewebresources.com/page-post-specific-social-share-wp-plugin/</p>

+* The ability to enable/disable social media buttons for entire website.
+Default: enabled

+* The ability to display/hide social media buttons on specific posts or pages.

 * The ability to control the position of the social media buttons to be displayed on the posts or pages.

 * An easy to use admin panel where you can set different types of border styles with or without background colors.

 * Javascript is loaded to the footer to avoid most of the conflicts caused by other plugins.
-You can also choose the scripts to be loaded in the header if you wish.
+You can also choose the

+scripts to be loaded in the header if you wish.

 * Option to display on home page, static pages, category, tag, archive pages etc.

-* Special metabox on the page or post editing windows to control the display of social buttons on the specific post/page.
+* Special metabox on the page or post editing windows to control the display of social buttons on the specific

+post/page.

 * Facebook Like thumbnail will now display thumbnail specific to the post or page.